aishmoitra/Google-Data-Analytics-Capstone---Case-Study-2/README.md

 ![alt text](https://github.com/aishmoitra/moitra/blob/6818c3b9af2195fb7b469823f55da9c9a816581c/Data%20Viz/Fig%201.3.png)

 8.	**Average Weight Analysis**:
 I calculated the average weight for each user, finding it to be 72.03 kg.
 The average BMI of 25.18, which falls in the overweight category.
-User 1503960366 has a fat percentage of 22 but with BMI of 22.64 and User 4319703577 has fat percentage of 25 with BMI of 27.45, so BMI may not be a clear indicator of health, since they do not take into account bone density, activity level and fat percentage.
+User 1503960366 has a fat percentage of 22 with BMI of 22.64 and User 4319703577 has fat percentage of 25 with BMI of 27.45, so BMI may not be a clear indicator of health, since they do not take into account bone density, activity level and fat percentage.
 I used the following query for my analysis:

 		SELECT
     			AVG(WeightKg) AS avg_weight,